|

 New understanding?
 New insight?
 Not to mention a new working

-relationship between astronomers and theoreticians: Einasto observes
+relationship between astronomers and theoreticians: Astronomers find

-orderly cosmic-cell structure and professor Landy orders-up a theory
+Stephen Landy orders-up a theory of disorder!

 What can I say? ...
 If you don’t understand the workings of the

-Universe, simply call them “random process.”
+Universe, the real Universe, simply call them “random process.”
 But take note, randomness

 may lead to confusion.
 Nevertheless, for some of the faithful

-professionals it seems that confusion is a good sign, as
+professionals, it seems that confusion is a good sign, as

 expressed in the next comment.